PoisotLab/ms_straight_lines/manuscript.md

 information is that the presence of an interaction can be viewed as a discrete stochastic event, with two outcomes (there is, or there is not, an interaction).
-Assuming that all of these flexible links have the same chance of being realized, which we call $p$, then we can write the expected number of links as
+Assuming that all of these flexible links have the same chance of being realized, *i.e.* that aggregating across all possible trophic interactions, an additional link has the same probability which we call $p$, then we can write the expected number of links as

 $$ L_{\text{fl}} = p\times\left[S^2-(S-1)\right]+(S-1)\,, $$ {#eq:lhat}